-On average, USAA offers much cheaper car insurance policies than State Farm, especially for young drivers.
-In fact, USAA ranks as the cheapest major insurance company in the country, according to our research.
-So it's generally cheaper than almost every big insurance company, not just State Farm.
+USAA offers cheaper car insurance policies for eligible drivers than State Farm.
+In fact, USAA ranks as the cheapest major insurance company in the country.
+So it's generally cheaper than almost every insurance company, not just State Farm.

 Find Cheap Auto Insurance Quotes in Your Area